johnny-quesada-developer/easy-threads-workers/README.md

-# easy-web-worker 🌟
+# easy-threads-workers 🌟

 ![Image John Avatar](https://raw.githubusercontent.com/johnny-quesada-developer/global-hooks-example/main/public/avatar2.jpeg)

-Hello and welcome to **easy-web-worker** with [cancelable-promise-jq](https://www.npmjs.com/package/cancelable-promise-jq) – your go-to solution for seamless **Web Workers** integration, now enhanced with cancelable promises! 🚀
+Hello and welcome to **easy-threads-workers** with [cancelable-promise-jq](https://www.npmjs.com/package/cancelable-promise-jq) – your go-to solution for seamless **Worker Threads** integration in Node.js, enhanced with the power of cancelable promises! 🚀

-[Web Workers](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Using_web_workers) are a native tool provided by **JavaScript**, allowing you to use them within your favorite framework like **React**, **Angular**, **Vue**, and others, or with pure **JavaScript** and **TypeScript**.
+[Worker Threads](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Using_web_workers) are a powerful feature provided by **Node.js**, allowing for efficient multithreading in a JavaScript environment.
+With **easy-threads-workers**, you can leverage Worker Threads in your Node.js applications, whether you're working with frameworks or with pure **JavaScript** and **TypeScript**.

-Check out the running example with **React** and **TypeScript** at [CODEPEN](https://codepen.io/johnnynabetes/pen/wvOvygW?editors=0010); let's explore the capabilities of JavaScript's concurrent processing with Web Workers!"
+Experience the capabilities of Node.js's concurrent processing with Worker Threads!

-[Important!]
-Starting from version 4.0.0, EasyWebWorker supports concurrency mode.
-This means you can now configure whether a single **EasyWebWorker** should use multiple Web Worker instances.
-This feature is extremely powerful for code that requires not only heavy computations occasionally but also robust concurrent processing.
-For more detailed information, please see the section below. [concurrency mode](#concurrency-mode)
+EasyThreadsWorker supports concurrency mode.
+This allows you to configure whether a single **EasyThreadsWorker** should use multiple Worker Thread instances, providing robust concurrent processing for code requiring heavy computations.
+For more detailed information, please see the section below on [concurrency mode](#concurrency-mode).

+Check out the running example of **easy-web-workers**, the sibling library of **easy-threads-workers**, featuring **React** and **TypeScript** on [CODEPEN](https://codepen.io/johnnynabetes/pen/wvOvygW?editors=0010).
+Let's explore the capabilities of JavaScript's concurrent processing with Web Workers!

-### Creating a web worker never was easier!
+### Creating a Thread Workers never was easier!

 ```ts
 /**